snehasish-mallik/aws-servers-in-public-private-subnet/README.md

 - Modify `tfvars` files to deploy different environments.
 - Ensure AWS CLI authentication with `aws configure`.
 - IAM role must have necessary permissions for Terraform execution.
+- I have also set up Github Action Pipeline for this.
+Do check that out.